ingonyama-zk/developer-docs/docs/icicle/multi-gpu.md

 ## ZKContainer support for multi GPUs

-Multi GPU support should work with ZK-Containers by simple defining which devices the docker container should interact with:
+Multi GPU support should work with ZK-Containers by simply defining which devices the docker container should interact with:

 ```sh
 docker run -it --gpus '"device=0,2"' zk-container-image